jaghaimo/nfcli/readme.md

 - Configure `Bot` section and generate a `TOKEN`
 - Invite the bot to your server
 - Edit `.env.dist` and save it as `.env`
-- Run `python3 bot.py` and enjoy your new bot
+- Run `poetry run bot` and enjoy your new bot